jdoleary/Spellmasons/docs/TasksCurrent.md

 # Features
 - Need a restart screen after a team wipe
 - should allow spell prediction even while an action is taking place - this not being here causes friction in multiplayer
-- EZ self cast, like alt clicking a spell self casts or something
 - **important**Allow multiplayer game restart after wipe
     - All players return to lobby after 10 seconds
     - cleans up underworld